alpaka-group/llama/documentation/pages/user/views.rst

 VirtualDatum
 ^^^^^^^^^^^^

-It may have attracted attention that the :cpp:`operator()` is overloaded twice for accesses like :cpp:`view( 1, 2, 3 )( color(), g() )` and that an intermediate object is needed for this to work.
+It may have attracted attention that the :cpp:`operator()` is "overloaded twice" for accesses like :cpp:`view( 1, 2, 3 )( color(), g() )` and that an intermediate object is needed for this to work.
 This object exist and is not only an internal trick but a central data type of LLAMA called